wagtail/wagtail/docs/contrib_components/frontendcache.rst

 Cloudflare
 ^^^^^^^^^^

 Firstly, you need to register an account with Cloudflare if you haven't already got one.
-You can do this here:
+You can do this here: `Cloudflare Sign up <https://www.cloudflare.com/sign-up>`_

 Add an item into the ``WAGTAILFRONTENDCACHE`` and set the ``BACKEND`` parameter to ``wagtail.contrib.wagtailfrontendcache.backends.CloudflareBackend``.
 This backend requires two extra parameters, ``EMAIL`` (your Cloudflare account email) and ``TOKEN`` (your API token from Cloudflare).